A lot of mental and emotional suffering comes from the way we talk to ourselves in our own minds, what psychologists call negative self-talk.

 - After a congratulatory remark from our spouse after helping our child, we say to ourselves: They probably would have figured it out on their own.

-Emotional reasoning is the habit of making decisions based upon how we feel rather than what we value.
+Emotional reasoning is the habit of making decisions based on how we feel rather than what we value.
 When we use our emotions and feelings as evidence for what we should or shouldn’t do, we end up spending all our time running away from discomfort rather than toward the things we really value.
 Depression and procrastination are common results of this.

 - I’m not going to go to the gym this evening; I just don’t feel it.